forgetso/typescript-yarn-nested-workspaces/README.md

 ## Notes

-- The references in the `tsconfig.json` files were added automatically using `yarn fix-typescript-references` from the root directory.
-This makes use of the package [`@goldstack/utils-typescript-references`](https://github.com/goldstack/goldstack/tree/master/workspaces/templates-lib/packages/utils-typescript-references#usage).
-- For a more complete example of this setup, see [polkadot-js/api](https://github.com/polkadot-js/api).
 - Make sure you're running an up to date version of `yarn` by running `yarn set version stable`
 - If you get an error running `yarn workspaces foreach` add the plugin `yarn plugin import workspace-tools`